 When you’re working with a content creator outside your organization, they will not be as close to the subject matter as you are.
 Even a pro writer who specializes in the subject matter will benefit from supportive materials.

-If you’re assigning new content and your instructions are one to two sentences with zero attachments, links, bullet points, etc… you’re expecting your writer to be a mind reader and it will be much harder for them to deliver the content you’re looking for.
+If you’re assigning new content and your instructions are one to two sentences with zero attachments, links, bullet points, briefs, etc… you’re expecting your writer to innately get it — and it will be much harder for them to deliver the content you’re looking for.

-2. Stop not taking your writer’s experience into consideration.
+2. Not taking your writer’s experience into consideration.

 Budgets are budgets.
 You may not have a super comfy content marketing budget when you’re hiring content creators.
 In this case, you’re likely paying less and working with less experienced writers.